Laccaria laccata

-Laccaria laccata, commonly known as the deceiver, or waxy laccaria, is a white-spored species of small edible mushroom found throughout North America and Europe.
-It is a highly variable mushroom (hence 'deceiver'), and can look quite washed out, colorless and drab, but when younger it often assumes red, pinkish brown, and orange tones.
-The species is often considered by mushroom collectors to be a 'mushroom weed' because of its abundance and plain stature.
+Laccaria laccata, commonly known as the deceiver, lackluster laccaria, or waxy laccaria, is a species of fungus.
+It is a small but highly variable mushroom (hence 'deceiver'), and can look quite washed out, colorless and drab, but when younger it often assumes red, pinkish brown, and orange tones.
+It has white spores.

+Found throughout North America and Europe, the species is often considered by mushroom collectors to be a 'mushroom weed' because of its abundance and plain stature.
+The cap is edible.

 Taxonomy

 The deceiver was first described by Tyrolian naturalist Giovanni Antonio Scopoli in 1772 as Agaricus laccatus, before being given its current binomial name by Mordecai Cubitt Cooke in 1884.
 The specific epithet is derived from the Latin adjective laccatus 'varnished' or 'shining'.
 Clitocybe laccata is an old alternative name.
 Var. pallidifolia, described by Charles Horton Peck, is the most common variety found in North America.

 It is the type species of the cosmopolitan mushroom genus Laccaria; where their relations lie among the gilled mushrooms is unclear, but they are currently classified in the family Hydnangiaceae.

 The deceiver gets its common name from its variable appearance.
 Other names include lacklustre laccaria, and, by the Zapotec people, Beshia ladhi biinii (also the name of other members of Laccaria).